 Did you know?
 The most popular Dapps on Ethereum right now are crypto exchanges, followed by games and gambling.

-💸 ICOs: Developers can also create their own tokens and launch an ICOICO right on the Ethereum platform.
-These tokens are known as ERC20tokens; examples include Binance Coinand Ox.
+- ICOs: Developers can also create their own tokens and launch an ICO right on the Ethereum platform.
+These tokens are known as ERC20 tokens; examples include OmiseGO, 0x, and the Basic Attention Token.

-Next up, Ethereum 2.0.
-This will include developments like a new proof of stake consensus protocol, and sharding to make the blockchain run faster.
+Ethereum is changing.
+The slew of developments and upgrades are bundled together under the banner, Ethereum 2.0.
+This will include developments like a new proof of stake, and sharding to make the blockchain run faster.

 It’s all being done as an open source project by a large group of developers and researchers.
 This community goes far beyond the Ethereum Foundation – the group behind Ethereum.
-So when will it happen?
-The creator of Ethereum, Vitalik Buterin, said at an October 2018 conference that it’s “really not so far away.”
+As such, there have been problems, disagreements, and roadblocks along the way, you can read about some of those issues in our ongoing coverage on the future of Ethereum.
+But whatever happens Solidity is here to stay,